quail-ink/docs.quail.ink/docs/writer/payment-settings.md

 # Payment Settings

+**[Quail](https://quail.ink "Quail Official Website")** supports premium subscriptions.
+You can set up payment in the "Payment Settings" of the list settings.

 ## Preparation

 Quail currently only supports cryptocurrencies as a payment method.
 Before enabling payments, you need to set up a cryptocurrency wallet that supports EVM.
 Next, we will take the desktop version of [Metamask](https://metamask.io/) as an example to introduce how to set up payment.